Top 5 Mobile Dealer App Strategies for Car Dealerships

-10) Follow up with Customers who Turned Down F&I Products on Delivery.
-Most dealerships today simply stop selling additional products once the customer has the car.
-This is a mistake!
-Customers are likely to reconsider F&I products that they initially declined once they actually own the car and experience pride of ownership.
-Outside the dealership, customers are in a non-threatening environment and often won’t have any problem in rethinking their F&I product selection.
-Develop an effective process to reach out and stay in touch after the sale to improve product penetration and profit per sale.
+Most dealerships today stop promoting additional products once the customer drives off the lot.
+This is a lost opportunity as customers are likely to reconsider F&I products that they initially declined once they drive their car and experience pride of ownership.
+Outside the dealership, customers are in a non-threatening environment and are more open to rethinking their F&I product options.
+Develop an effective follow up process to reach out and stay in touch after the sale to improve product penetration and profit per sale.

 #3.
 Sell Parts Online.
 According to a study by , 85% of customers are using the Internet to research auto replacement parts.
 The size of the market is only expected to grow in the coming years.
 Parts Managers with an eye on the future and are interested in growing parts sales without depending on other departments should consider selling parts online as a new path to revenue growth.
 It’s an effective generator of incremental sales that can make money from both your existing customer base and new customers online - 24 hours a day, 365 days a year.
 To do this requires a website, or an extension to your current website, a good fulfillment process and a marketing strategy.
 Start by focusing on fast-moving parts, and consider excluding categories of parts based on price point and margins.

 Use text messaging and in-app push notifications to promote new parts and special offers to shoppers and customers.
 These communication tools are the most effective engagement channel as they produce higher response rate than email marketing as 90% of messages are read in the first three minutes.
 Shoppers who receive texts and push notifications have high interaction rates with 30-60% open rate and as high as 10-40% conversion rate.
 Dealerships can also use text and push notifications as a re-engagement strategy to dormant and inactive shoppers.